-While many of you might be thinking backlinking should be the strategy, I would disagree.
-While backlinking may result in greater rankings for the short term, the problem is that better content will always win in the long run.
-Your goal should be to create content that’s infinitely better than what a competing site has published.
-When you do a better job than they did, you’ll earn links beyond what you could ever manipulate manually.
+While many of you might think backlinking is the primary strategy for ranking content and driving more visitors, I would disagree.
+While backlinking may result in greater rankings in the short term, the problem is that better content will always win in the long run.
+Your goal should be to create infinitely better content than a competing site has published.
+When you do a better job than they did, you’ll earn links beyond what you could manipulate manually.

 How to Rank Content Better

-- Content Types – audio, graphics, animations, interactive content, video… anything you can do that makes your content stand out and easily shareable is going to earn more attention.
+- Content Types – audio, graphics, animations, interactive content, video… anything you can do that makes your content stand out and easily shareable will earn more attention.
 It’s why we love and develop micro-graphics sized for social media.
+Ross even added this video to his article to enhance it… after it took off!

-- Page Title – Utilizing keywords is important, but creating a title worthy of clicking on is a great strategy.
-We often publish a page title that’s different than the article title, specifically optimized for search.
+- Page Title – Utilizing keywords is essential, but creating a title worthy of clicking on is a great strategy.
+We often publish a page title different from the article title, specifically optimized for search.
+If you’re using WordPress, I recommend Rank Math’s plugin for this.
 Please don’t bait search users with titles that aren’t relevant, though.
 You’ll lose credibility with your visitors.

-- Simple Writing – We avoid complex vocabulary and industry acronyms as much as possible – unless we include definitions and descriptions of them to help our visitors.
-We’re not trying to win a literary award with our content, we’re trying to make complex topics easier to understand.
+- Simple Writing – We avoid complex vocabulary and industry acronyms as much as possible – unless we include definitions and descriptions to help our visitors.
+We’re not trying to win a literary award with our content; we’re trying to make complex topics easier to understand.
 Speaking on a level every visitor can understand is critical.
+I recommend Grammarly to assist in improving the readability of your content.

-- Readable Fonts – Adjusting your font size relative to the device is important these days.
+- Readable Fonts – Adjusting your font size relative to the device is essential.
 Screen resolutions are doubling every few years, so fonts are getting smaller and smaller.
 Readers’ eyes are tired, so take it easy on them and keep your fonts large.
-The average font size for a Page 1 ranking is 15.8px Tweet This!
+The average font size for a Page #1 ranking is 15.8px

 - Faster Load Times – Nothing kills your content like slow load times.
 There are a ton of factors that impact your page speed, and you should constantly be striving for faster and faster load times.

-- Visuals – The average article ranking first had 9 images within the page Tweet This! so including images, diagrams, and charts that are compelling and shareable is critical.
+- More Visuals – The average article ranking first had nine images within the page, so including images, diagrams, charts, and videos that are compelling and shareable is critical.
+The most important image you should spend time on is the featured image displayed when your content is previewed in an email, text message, or social media post… invest in it!

 - Photos – grabbing the same stock photography as a thousand other sites doesn’t help you create a unique message.
-When we get our photographer to do a shoot with the companies we work with, we also have them take a hundred or show shots around the office and building.
+When we hire a photographer for our clients, we also have them take a hundred or so extra shots.
 We want compelling photos that distinguish the client from their competitors.
-High quality images get 121% more shares Tweet This!
+High-quality images get 121% more shares.

-- Floating Share Buttons – creating great content isn’t enough if you don’t make it easy for that content to be shared.
+- Floating Share Buttons – Creating great content isn’t enough if you don’t make it easy to share that content.
 We make it simple with tailored buttons to the left, at the beginning, and at the end of every piece of content.
+And it works!
+The Easy Social Share plugin is great if you’re using WordPress.
 And it works!

-- Links – Many publications avoid outbound links at all costs and I believe that’s a mistake.
-First, providing a link to valuable content that your audience needs increases your value as a curator and expert to them.
+- Links – Many publications avoid outbound links at all costs.
+I believe that’s a mistake.
+First, providing a link to valuable content your audience needs increases your value as a curator and expert.
 It shows that you pay attention and appreciate great content.
 Second, with the updated algorithms on search, we’ve seen no drop in our authority with tons of outbound links.

 - Content Length – We continue to push our writers for more descriptive, wholesome articles on topics.
-We may start with some simple bullet points for the reader to scan and then use subheadings to divide up the pages into sections.
-We sprinkle strong and emphatic tag usage throughout to capture reader attention.
+We may start with some simple bullet points for the reader to scan and then use subheadings to divide the pages into sections.
+We sprinkle strong and emphatic tag usage throughout to capture the reader’s attention.
+Our goal is never more words, though… it’s ensuring we have the most comprehensive article available.

-- Share Socially – We don’t just share our content once, we share our content a multitude of times across our social channels.
-Social media is like a ticker where people often discover in real-time.
-If you’ve published an article outside the time that a follower is paying attention, you’ve lost them.
+- Share Socially – We don’t just share our content just once; we share our content many times across our social channels.
+Social media is like a ticker that people often discover in real time.
+If you’ve published an article outside the time a follower pays attention, you’ve lost them.
+Promote your content frequently and you’ll garner more attention.

 - Pitch Your Content – A significant portion of our audience are people who do not frequent our site – but they read our newsletter or responded to a pitch of the stories they found interesting.
 Without a newsletter or public relations firm pushing our content to a relevant audience, we wouldn’t get shared as much.
 If we’re not being shared, we’re not being linked to.
 If we’re not getting linked to, we’re not going to rank.